 Fifteen (15) yearling rams were used in this experiment, the animals were purchased from local markets in Sokoto State.
 The apparently healthy sheep were quarantined at the Livestock Teaching and Research Farm for 14 days for adaptation to new environment.
 The animals were dewormed using albendazole super 10% (5 – 8 mg of their body weight).
 The pens were cleaned regularly so also the feed and water troughs every morning before feeding.
 The gross composition of the experimental feed is presented in Table 1.

 Composition of Experimental Diets

-A single experimental diet was formulated using groundnut haulms, soyabean meal, cottonseed cake, rice offal, cowpea husk, wheat offal, and salt at 30, 12, 14, 5.5, 14, 24 and 0.5% respectively which gave 2509 Kcal/kg metabolizable energy, 17.14% Crude Protein and 19.46% Crude Fibre.
-The basal diet was offered ad-libitum after feeding the experimental supplementations (Table 1).
+A single experimental diet was formulated as presented in Table 1 was offered ad-libitum .

 Table 1: Feed composition of experimental diet fed to Uda rams